 Signs and symptoms

 The signs and symptoms of active TB (disease) are coughing, sometimes with sputum or blood, chest pains, weakness, weight loss, fever and night sweats.
+TB most often affects the lungs.
+It can cause serious damage to the lungs and other organs.

-Tuberculosis is curable and preventable.
+TB is curable and preventable.
 The vast majority of people with TB can be cured, if rapidly and accurately diagnosed; and if appropriate medicines are provided and are taken properly.
 But without proper tuberculosis treatment up to two thirds of people ill with TB may die.

 TB infection is spread from person to person through the air when people with lung TB cough, sneeze or spit.
 When a person develops the disease TB, the symptoms may be mild for many months.
 This can lead to delays in seeking care, and results in transmission of the bacteria to others.
 An individual with undiagnosed and untreated lung TB disease may infect ten to fifteen other people through close contact.